brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

 # License for this licenses

-	This Licenses published under 'YYC0: Yes you can.' license.
+	'This Licenses published under YYC0: Yes you can.' license.